The Daily Schedule

 8:45am | Arrival

 Most children ride the bus to school.
-Our day begins by meeting children outside school at the buses, which begin arriving at 8:30am.
-If your child has an Individualized Treatment Plan (IEP), their school day will begin at 8:45am and end at 2:15pm.
+We meet students outside school at the buses, which begin arriving at 8:30am.
+If your child has an Individualized Treatment Plan (IEP), their school day will begin at 8:45 and end at 2:15.
 Children in our daycare program may follow a more flexible schedule.

-Our teachers and academic supervisors will help your child off the bus and bring them up to our 3rd floor classrooms.
+Our teachers and supervisors will help your child off the bus and bring them up to our 3rd floor classrooms.
 On the way, we encourage students to practice greeting each other.
-This is a time for children to practice social skills by greeting their school friends and teachers, talking about how their morning is going, and asking others about their feelings.
+This is a time for children to practice social skills with school friends and teachers.

 9:00am | Bathroom & Breakfast